CloudLabsAI/CloudLabs-Guide-for-Instructors/README.md

-# CloudLabs Databricks Instructor Guide
+# CloudLabs Guide for Instructors

 ## Overview